Let us look at some of the worst advice I have ever heard about social media marketing: Why?

 Don’t bother with Social media.
 It is a waste of time.

 This advice often comes from business owners who either don’t have a social media presence or who’ve tasted the waters of social media in the past (with no real strategy), hoping to become overnight success stories.
-After spewing out a tonne of posts and tweets and spamming everyone they know (or don’t know) with their sales pitch and nothing happens.
-They eventually become disillusioned and conclude that it is a waste of time.
+After spewing out a tonne of social media posts and tweets and spamming everyone they know (or don’t know) with their sales pitch and nothing happens.
+They eventually become disillusioned with their social media presence and conclude that it is a waste of time.

 But it is not a waste of time.
 This article notes that according to MarketingSherpa, 95% of online adults ages 18 to 34 are likely to follow a brand on social media.
+These are your potential customers.
 According to Hootsuite, 60% of Instagram users say they discover new products on the platform.
-This article also notes that 52% of social media marketers believe social media positively influences their revenue and sales.
+Marketing Insider Group also notes that 52% of social media marketers believe social media positively influences their revenue and sales.

-Neither is it a tool that you use with no clear cut strategy and then think you’ll automatically become an overnight success story.
-It is a marketing tool that requires a plan, and just like anything else, it takes time, effort and resources to yield positive results.These are some of the worst advice I've ever heard about social media marketing.
+Neither is social media a tool you use with no clear cut social media strategy and then think you’ll automatically become an overnight success story.
+It is a marketing tool that requires a social media marketing strategy, and just like anything else, it takes time, effort and resources to yield positive results.These are some of the worst pieces of advice I've ever heard about social media marketing.
 Click To Tweet

 It’s important to remember that there are several ways to market your business, and social media is only one of them.
-Essentially, unless you will work with a social media marketing professional to develop a strategy and invest in advertising to get your posts seen, there are other ways to spend your time and money.
+Unless you work with a social media marketing professional to develop a strategy and invest in advertising to get your posts seen on social channels, you may not get the results you seek.
+But there are other ways to spend your time and money, e.g. email marketing.

-However, poor management of social media accounts is more harmful than beneficial.
+However, poor management of your social media accounts on social media sites is more harmful than beneficial.
 Therefore, you need a strategy.
 Dedicate time each week or month to plan.
 If you set clear goals and work towards achieving them, social media will become a powerful tool for your company, and you’ll stop wasting time on it.

-Some business owners and entrepreneurs have poured their precious time and money into social networking and saw nothing in return.
+Some business owners and entrepreneurs have poured their precious time and money into email marketing and social networking and saw nothing in return.
 But this will not happen to you if you plan well before diving into social media without a strategy.